General Information About Isadora 3

 The HQ and SQ flags were removed (they were a QuickTime feature)

 Mousing over media in the Media View now gives a "rating" of reverse playback and interactive control (scrubbing) for each video file on a scale of POOR-GOOD-BEST

 Serial Connections Updates

-Isadora 3 adds ability to use a wider range of COM ports on PC.
+Isadora 3 adds the ability to use a wider range of COM ports on PC.

 Keyboard Shortcut Updates

 Cmd/Ctrl + “+” is now Zoom In